lqez/django-dummy-plug/README.md

 django-dummy-plug
 =================

-Clones bone to be failed for testing django apps
+Dummies bone to be failed for testing django apps